 The Basics of Patent Drawings

-Whenever a drawing is necessary to fully understand an invention, the United States Patent and Trademark Office (USPTO) requires drawings of the invention to accompany patent applications, and requires the drawings to adhere to strict rules.
+Whenever a visual is essential to explaining an invention, the U.S. Patent and Trademark Office (USPTO) requires drawings of the invention to accompany patent applications, and requires the drawings to adhere to strict rules.
 Drawings don't have to be works of art, but they should describe and demonstrate the invention with a great deal of accuracy, and of course, they must follow the drawing rules the USPTO has set forth.
+See FindLaw's Patents section for related resources.

 USPTO Rules for Patent Drawings